My key requirement for a file system layout is:

 The Tools

-has fewer.
-So anything covered here for zsh
+bash has fewer.
+So anything covered here for zsh should exist in fish, and

-has almost no breaking changes from the original Bourne Shell (/bin/sh
+has almost no breaking changes from the original Bourne Shell (/bin/sh), so

 it's a lot easier to use in parallel with other shells.